madysonb/discovery_resources/README.md

 ### Citation

-If you used code found in this repository in your research, please cite Barber et al. in prep
+If you find this repository useful in your research, please cite Barber et al. in prep

 ### Additional Packages

-Some packages exist in their authors’ GitHub repositories.
-If you find these packages useful in your research, please cite their location.
+Some packages exist in their author's GitHub repositories.
+If you find these packages useful in your research, please cite appropriately.

 RVs: https://github.com/indiajoe/HxRGproc, https://github.com/tofflemire/saphires
 LOFTI binary orbits: https://github.com/logan-pearce/lofti_gaia